AhmedZaki918/MovieApp-Full-Version/README.md

 Then embed it to the project to run the app.

 #### System requirements
-- Android studio v4.2.2
+- Android Studio Chipmunk | 2021.2.1
 - Minimum sdk v21
 - Build tool v30.0.3
-- Compile sdk v30
+- Compile sdk v32

 ## YouTube link